+Meet counselor Tristen Vieaux!
 Our Cornerstone counseling team continues to grow to help as many people heal, grow, and thrive as possible.
-We are welcoming our newest member of the team, Tristen Vieaux.
+Help us in welcoming our newest member of the team!

 1. What’s been your career journey up to this point?